 Increased employee productivity and workplace engagement

-Nine out ten employees in a survey think that company-sponsored volunteer activities—such as 10k runs or food drives help create a better working environment.
+A survey by Deloitte revealed nine out ten employees think that company-sponsored volunteer activities—such as 10k runs or food drives help create a better working environment.
 A positive corporate culture where employers support their staff and encourage them to volunteer will increase employee productivity and satisfaction.